sagemath/trac_to_gh/Issue 6233.md

 # Issue 6233: remove the explain_picklejar function, since it is self contained and its test fails on all platforms

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6233

 Original creator: was